JSkally/.../README.md

 Livin' JA
 ===========

+Need to change the name to LymeIn-JA

->A simple, easy to use blackberry app to locate various attractions in Jamaica
+>A simple, easy to use cellphone app to locate various attractions in Jamaica

 Made by:
 ---------